HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/domaindrivendesignwebshop/0domaindrivendesignintro.md

 ## Context of Domain-driven design

-I mean, why do this?
+I mean, why do domain-driven design?
 I started my journey in web design in 2001, creating some webpage in Microsoft FrontPage (which was mandatory for that course...).
 I screamed in agony.
 So instead I wrote my own stuff in notepad, using HTML and CSS.
 Later I escaped to dreamweaver, which was a bit better.
-Why telling you these stories?
-Because I know I wanted to tell other people about all of the crazy stuff I was doing with MATLAB.
-So I knew what I wanted it to look like.
+And before I knew it, I was into web design.

 ### Pull design: start at Frontend